ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration.md

+Current Known issues:
+* Recommended synoptic code in config editor has been commented out
+* Loopback doesn't seem to work
+* CTRL + ALT + P preference menu does not work

 Plugins that have either been modified to work (or at least not complain) with E4, CS-Studio 4.X and DIIRT or work without modification:

 * uk.ac.stfc.isis.ibex.alarm